hefani/AI/Deep Learning/Face_Recognition/README.md

-# Face Recognition with Triplet Loss
+# Face Recognition with Siamese Network

 This project builds a face recognition system using a Siamese network trained with Triplet Loss.
 The model learns to embed faces into a feature space where images of the same person are close together and images of different people are far apart.